GfSE/SAF-Specification/stereotypes.md

 ## SAF_Stakeholder
 ### Documentation

-Stakeholder imposing stakeholder requirements to a system. realizes concept System of Interest Stakeholder
+Stakeholder imposing Stakeholder Requirements to a system. realizes concept System of Interest Stakeholder

 An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
 It may be involved in any life cycle phase of the system.
 The Stakeholder represents a class or kind of stakeholders.